-The Himalaya Birkin is crafted from Nilo crocodile hide.
+The Himalaya Birkin is crafted from Nile crocodile hide.
 The designation ‘Himalaya’ does not apply to the origin of the bag, but rather to the delicate gradation of the colour.
 The smoky grey fades into a pearly white, resembling the majestic, snow-capped Himalayas.
-The process of dyeing a Crocodile hide is time-consuming and exponentially more difficult as the shades lighten — to create the immaculate white of the snow and the gradation to rocky grey requires great skill and a fine eye.
+The process of dyeing a crocodile hide is time-consuming and exponentially more difficult as the shades lighten — to create the immaculate white of the snow and the gradation to rocky grey requires great skill and a fine eye.

 The finished product is wondrous to behold.
 Marrying precious materials and craftsmanship with the Hermès equestrian heritage, the Himalaya Birkin is the ultimate expression of the artistry and tradition of the storied Hermès House.

 The introduction of the original series of Himalaya Birkins spawned a collecting phenomenon.
 Handbag collectors around the world recognised the rarity and exquisite craftsmanship behind the Himalaya.
 Consequently, in a resounding response to the appetite of collectors, Hermès began to craft a limited number Himalaya Kelly bags for top clients.